AngelEngineering/nativescript-plugins/packages/transcoder/README.md

 For both Android and iOS, the transcoded video files will be saved as an MP4 file using h264 and AAC encoding for maximum compatibility.

+For Android, this plugin also provides a function *convertAudioToMp4* which will convert an audio file or url to an mp4 file with AAC audio.

 ## Installation

 ```bash